MicrosoftDocs/connected-spaces/articles/ase-connect.md

     ![Web Proxy command in left pane highlighted](media/ase-web-proxy.PNG "Web Proxy command in left pane highlighted")

-    The web proxy is set to **Disable** by default.
-If you require a proxy address to establish a consistent connection between Azure resources and the device, switch this tab to **Enable**.
+    The **Web proxy** tab is set to **Disable** by default.
+If you require a proxy address to establish a consistent connection between Azure resources and the device:

     a.
-Provide the address to use in the Web proxy URL.
+Switch the tab to **Enable**.

+    ![Authentication address in Web Proxy screen](media/ase-web-proxy-authentication-address.PNG "Authentication address in Web Proxy screen")

     b.
+In the **Web proxy URL** field, enter a URL.

-Optional: include an authentication address to handle secure proxy communications.
+    c.
+Optional: Include an authentication address to handle secure proxy communications.

-    ![Authentication address in Web Proxy screen](media/ase-web-proxy-authentication-address.PNG "Authentication address in Web Proxy screen")

     > [!NOTE]
     > Get in touch with the Connected Store team if you plan to use a web proxy so we can prepare your deployment.